Rev. Joseph M. O’Keefe, S.J., was elected to the Marquette University Board of Trustees in 2007.

 Father O’Keefe received a doctorate in education from Harvard University, concentrating on administration, planning, and social policy.
 A native of Salem, Mass., he received a bachelor’s degree in philosophy from the College of the Holy Cross, and he earned a master’s degree in French literature from Fordham University.
 He received a master of divinity and licentiate of sacred theology from the Boston College School of Theology and Ministry (formerly the Weston Jesuit School of Theology).
 He has been a member of the Society of Jesus since 1976 and was ordained a priest in 1986.
 He has served as a trustee at five universities, three high schools, and a hospital for children.

 Father O’Keefe was visiting associate professor and holder of the Jesuit Chair at Georgetown University from 1999–2000.
 He is the contributing co-editor of The International Handbook of Catholic Education: School Systems in the 21st Century (Springer, 2007) and was the lead co-author of Sustaining the Legacy: Urban Catholic Elementary Schools in the United States, published by the National Catholic Educational Association.
 From 2008–2013 he was co-editor of The Journal of Catholic Education.
 He is editor or co-editor of 15 books and author or co-author of more than 55 articles and book chapters on Catholic education and educational leadership.
-In 2012 U.S. Secretary of Education Arne Duncan appointed him to the National Assessment Governing Board, which oversees the National Assessment of Educational Progress.
+In 2016 U.S. Secretary of Education John King reappointed him to a second term on the National Assessment Governing Board, which oversees the National Assessment of Educational Progress.